cisneConCorbata/frontendMentor-orderSummary/README.md

 ### What I learned

-- How to use and dislay both color and images for the background.
+- How to use and display both color and images for the background.

 ### Useful resources